PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 no child owner, schema, cleanup timing, call order, context, conditional binary-bridge policy, elementwise-Concat/Conv successor, dependency, public behavior, or TensorFlow import boundary.

+The one-slot safe-binary runner is also called through a separate zero-argument lowerer helper twice outside the nested quantized-activation sequence.
+The first call follows the layout-attention/quantized suffix and precedes the dequantized-Mean/Quantize bridge; the second follows the Transpose/unary fanout cluster and precedes the pass-set progress boundary.
+That helper still discards the tuple now exposed by the phase runner.

+Strict characterization selects `_layout_pass_set_1_safe_binary_results` and `_layout_pass_set_1_final_safe_binary_results` for those two direct calls.
+Both must remain unconsumed because the five-mode owner prunes unused tensors even when all rewrite counters are zero.
+The contract freezes the helper return boundary, exact two-call count, zero arguments, one-slot/five-key schema, distinct predecessor/successor pairs, and absence of a summary or guard.